ayoungdrew/wait-but-why/README.md

 either the [Rails API Template](https://git.generalassemb.ly/ga-wdi-boston/rails-api-template) or the [Express API Template](https://git.generalassemb.ly/ga-wdi-boston/express-api-template).

+_Note: When using the Express API Template, User endpoints may need to be modified in order for all authentication actions to execute properly._

 At the beginning of each cohort, update from [ember-template](https://git.generalassemb.ly/ga-wdi-boston/ember-template).

 ## Prerequisites